All About Puberty

 As you enter puberty, the puberty hormones stimulate the glands in your skin, including the sweat glands under your arms.
 When sweat and bacteria on your skin get together, it can smell pretty bad.

 So what can you do to feel less stinky?
 Well, keeping clean can stop you from smelling.
 You might want to take a shower every day, either in the morning before school or at night before bed.
-Wearing clean clothes and showering after you've been playing sports or exercising is also a good idea.
+Showering after you've been playing sports or exercising is also a good idea.

 Another way to cut down on body odor is to use deodorant.
-If you use a deodorant with antiperspirant, it will cut down on sweat as well.
+If you use a deodorant with antiperspirant, it will cut down on sweat too.

 Boys and girls will also notice other body changes as they enter puberty.
 Girls sometimes might see and feel white or clear stuff coming from the vagina.
 This doesn't mean anything is wrong — it's called vaginal discharge and is just another sign hormones are changing your body.